geotim90/Nevini/docs/guild.md

 This command can only be executed in a text channel and not via direct message.

 By default, you need the **Manage Server** permission to execute this command.<br>
-Permission overrides may be applied on node **guild.inactivity.unset**.
+Permission overrides may be applied on node **guild.inactivity.set**.

 Keyword | Aliases
 --------|--------